AndersDeath/diary2/000-current.md

 # 27 Januar - Samstag - Berlin - 494 Tag der Einwanderung

 Today We had branch with Ivan Gammel, his wife and small daughter.
-It was the first time in my life when we met someone from my work.
+It was the first time in my life when we met someone from my work. it's interesting.